Orell Füssli: 19th century

-On 1 March 1843, the canton of Zürich released the Zürich 4 and 6 printed by Orell Füssli, the first postage stamps in Switzerland, and the second series worldwide, following the Penny Black issued in the UK in 1840.

-Upon the adoption of the Swiss Federal Constitution in 1848, the prerogative for operating postal services passes to the federal government in 1849 and the company did not further pursue this line of business.
+On 1 March 1843, the canton of Zürich released the Zürich 4 and 6 printed by Orell Füssli, the first postage stamps in Switzerland and the second series worldwide, following the Penny Black issued in the UK in 1840.
+Upon the adoption of the Swiss Federal Constitution in 1848, the prerogative for operating postal services passed to the federal government in 1849, and the company did not further pursue this line of business.

 The second half of the century provides Orell Füssli with enormous growth opportunities.